animal-tree/Writing-stuff/Stuff2-Example_landing_page.md

 * Imagine recommender systems for real-world social events that can recommend and even help maybe-somewhat-autonomously arrange/plan events such that your data cannot be accessed or used for advertising or exploitative purposes, to optimize happiness.
 People should be able to find one another easily, and no person should feel isolated or alienated.
 The 7-day weekend is coming and we should be ready.

+* Deliver food and solar technologies to war zones safely to help civillians, promote communication, and bring about peace.

 In our code, we strive for:

 - *Minimalism*